AmanDevNet/Multilingual-Voice-Translation-System/README.md

 Huge shoutout to the owner of this repository [Whisper](https://github.com/openai/whisper.git) which enabled me to do the translation part and thr owner of this repository [Real-Time Voice Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning.git), which enabled me to implement the voice cloning part.

 #### Contact Information
-For inquiries or assistance, please contact me at gokulj@karunya.edu.in.
+For inquiries or assistance, please contact me at theamansharma.27@gmail.com.

 #### License